domain-centric/documentation_builder/README.md

   Shows available commands.
 * `documentation_builder setup`
   Sets up a project to use the documentation_builder:
-  * Adds build_runner as dev dependency if needed\n'
+  * Adds build_runner as dev dependency if needed
-  * Adds documentation_builder as dev dependency if needed\n'
+  * Adds documentation_builder as dev dependency if needed
-  * Adds or updates build.yaml'
+  * Adds or updates build.yaml
-  * Adds template files if needed\n'
+  * Adds template files if needed
-  * Adds github publish-wiki workflow if needed';.
+  * Adds github publish-wiki workflow if needed
 * `documentation_builder build`
   Generates documentation files from template files by starting `build_runner build`.